Francesca Gonshaw: Early life

 Francesca Gonshaw's father came to England as a child with his parents as Russian White emigres fleeing from the Bolshevik Revolution.
 She attended St Paul's Girls' School.
 The family relocated from London to Marbella, Spain in 1976.
 At the age of 17, she returned to England to study for her A Levels in Cambridge, and then Modern Languages at the University of London.
 She also studied acting, but did not complete the course, and was a model in a photo story for My Guy magazine.

 Television and film

 In 1982, Gonshaw appeared in a BBC television play entitled Shades.
 The following year, she was in Gesualdo the Prince, based on the true story of Carlo Gesualdo who murdered his wife and her lover after discovering them in bed together.

 She played Arsinoe in the 1983 BBC television classical Roman history drama series The Cleopatras.
-That same year, she had a role in a film version of The Hound of the Baskervilles.
+That same year, she played a rape victim in a film adaptation of The Hound of the Baskervilles.
 From 1984 to 1985, she was the character Lisa Walters in the Central soap opera Crossroads.
 In February 1984, Hilary Kingsley of the Daily Mirror criticised Gonshaw's performance in Crossroads, saying that she "[spoke] her lines as though reading them from an optician's chart."